ataroicorp/.github/profile/README.md

 ---

 We’re giving AI agents real power — access to our tools, our data, and our systems — and letting them act for us.
 When one of them does something, most of us can’t see everything it did, or why.

-We're building what closes that gap.
+We’re building what closes that gap.

-**ataroi.com** — coming soon.
+→ **[ataroi.com](https://ataroi.com)** — join the early list.